This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 USU Extension Beekeeping Workshops

 Utah State University Extension runs beginner series at their Logan campus covering hive installation, pest management, and honey harvesting.
-Check their schedule in late winter — these fill up fast.
+Check their schedule in late winter.
+These fill up fast.

 Online Resources